 The title says it all.
 It's a testing map used to test out Frostbite 2's water flowing effects.

-I can only make suppositions on this one, but it might be a map used to test smoke effects. (must be)
+It might be a map used to test smoke effects.

 According to the only file available, this map was created to test the soldier animations and to optimize them.